apache/trafficserver/doc/admin/session-protocol.en.rst

 *  ``spdy`` means ``spdy/3`` and ``spdy/3.1``.
 *  ``http2`` means ``http/2``

-Each proxy port :ref:`can be
+Each proxy port can be
-configured<proxy.config.http.server_ports>` to support a subset of these session protocols.
+configured in :ts:cv:`proxy.config.http.server_ports` to support a subset of these session protocols.
 For TLS enabled connections this configuration controls which protocols are offered by NPN.
 For non-TLS proxy ports protocol sniffing is used to determine which protocol is